 The Agricultural Universities have to act as catalysts and play a crucial

-role in plan implementation by providing appropriate R & D support
+role in plan implementation by providing appropriate R and D support

 for increasing and stabilising production' and achieving the desired growth